KLM Flight 867: Engine failure

-Transcript

-The following edited transmissions took place between Anchorage Center, the air traffic control facility for that region, and KLM 867:

-Pilot: KLM 867 heavy is reaching level 250 heading 140

-Anchorage Center: Okay, Do you have good sight on the ash plume at this time?

-Pilot: Yea, it's just cloudy it could be ashes.
-It's just a little browner than the normal cloud.

-Pilot: We have to go left now: it's smoky in the cockpit at the moment, sir.

-Anchorage Center: KLM 867 heavy, roger, left at your discretion.

-Pilot: Climbing to level 390, we're in a black cloud, heading 130.

-Pilot: KLM 867 we have flame out all engines and we are descending now!

-Anchorage Center: KLM 867 heavy, Anchorage?

-Pilot: KLM 867 heavy, we are descending now: we are in a fall!

-Pilot: KLM 867, we need all the assistance you have, sir.
-Give us radar vectors please!

 Recovery and aftermath

 After descending more than 14,000 ft (4250 m), the crew restarted the engines and safely landed the plane.
 In this case, the ash caused more than US$80 million in damage to the aircraft, requiring all four engines to be replaced, but there were no human deaths and no one was injured.
 A shipment of 25 African birds, two genets, and 25 tortoises aboard the plane was diverted to an Anchorage warehouse, where eight birds and three tortoises died before the mislabeled shipment was discovered.

-KLM continues to operate the Amsterdam-Tokyo route, but as Flight 861, and it is now a nonstop eastbound flight using a Boeing 787.
-Flight 867 is now used for flights between Amsterdam and Osaka.

 The aircraft, PH-BFC, remained in service with KLM until its retirement from the fleet on 14 March 2018.
-It joined the KLM Asia fleet upon the subsidiary's establishment in 1995, until it was returned to KLM in 2012 and repainted in the standard KLM livery after a maintenance check.
+From 1995 to 2012, it was part of the "KLM Asia" fleet.